patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ### With favorites

-The following menu example allows users to favorite menu items, an action that duplicates a menu item and places it in a separated group at the top of the menu.
+The following menu example allows users to favorite menu items, an action that duplicates a menu item and places it in a separate group at the top of the menu.
 The `isFavorited` property identifies items that a user has favorited.

 ```ts file="MenuWithFavorites.tsx"
 ```